 Winter baking is the best, because standing in front of an oven is ah-mazing when you’re cold.
 It means I don’t leave the kitchen for that 10-minute-ish cookie baking period so I don’t burn things!
-(I have a tendency to sometimes abandon things in the oven and then become ‘timer-deaf’.
+(I have a tendency to sometimes abandon things in the oven and then become completely oblivious to the sound of the timer going off.
 It isn’t good)

 3 reasons (salt sprinkling, holidays, oven-hand-warmer) to bake cookies now.
 Okay yep, I didn’t need any more convincing than that.